Services for the Deaf and Hard of Hearing

-Professionals work closely with the families to determine the best mode of communication for their child: auditory –oral, total communication or sign language.
+Professionals work closely with the families to determine the best mode of communication for their child: spoken language, total communication or sign language.
 This decision is based on the individual needs of each child and the families’ desire.
 The professionals in our program can attend Audiology appointments to help support the child and family, if desired.Our team includes:

-- Speech Language Pathologists: Licensed Speech Language Pathologists in our program have extensive training and experience with deaf and hard of hearing students.
-They provide intensive speech and language therapy in the classroom, as well as in one on one or small group settings.
+- Speech Language Pathologists (SLP): Licensed Speech Language Pathologists in our program have extensive training and experience with deaf and hard of hearing students.
+One SLP is a certified Listening and Spoken Language Specialist (LSLS).
+SLPS provide intensive speech and language therapy in the classroom, as well as in one on one or small group settings.

 - Early Childhood Special Education Teachers: Certified ECSE teachers, with experience working with deaf and hard of hearing students, create classroom environments to help support the academic and language growth of all the students.